Running a container with the Docker blueprint in Multipass

 Multipass has a Docker blueprint that gives its users access to out-of-the-box Docker on any platform.
 This new blueprint makes it easy to develop and test Docker containers locally on macOS, Windows, or Linux.

-In this tutorial, we will see how to get started with the Docker blueprint by creating a blog in a Docker container in Multipass.
+In this tutorial, you will see how to get started with the Docker blueprint by creating a blog in a Docker container in Multipass.

 • How to use Docker on macOS or Windows with Multipass

-• How to alias the docker command to our host command line
+• How to alias the docker command to your host command line

 • How to use Portainer to launch a Docker container in Multipass